metno/uEMEP/README_uEMEP.md

 uEMEP requires EMEP output files, one of which contains the local fraction data, for implementation.

 ## Example files and configuration
-A zip file 'uEMEP_GMD_submission.zip' containing the data and configuration files for first implementing uEMEP.
+A zip file 'uEMEP_demo_startup_files.zip' containing the data and configuration files for first implementing uEMEP.